jkriege2/JKQtPlotter/README.md

     plot.addGraph(graph3);

     // 6. now we set the graphs, so they are plotted side-by-side
-    //    This function searches all JKQTPbarHorizontalGraph in the current
+    //    This function searches all JKQTPbarVerticalGraph in the current
     //    plot and sets their shift/scale so they form a nice plot with
     //    side-by-side groups
     graph1->autoscaleBarWidthAndShift(0.75, 1);